Stool Analysis - What's it all about and how can it help you?

 The GI EFFECTS COMPREHENSIVE STOOL PrOFILE includes an assessment of:

-• Fat digestion, protein digestion and pancreatic function
+Fat digestion, protein digestion and pancreatic function

-• Markers for inflammation, allergic response and gut immune function
+Markers for inflammation, allergic response and gut immune function

-• Microbial balance, including an abundance of beneficial species of bacteria and presence of yeasts, mould and other bacterial species
+Microbial balance, including an abundance of beneficial species of bacteria and presence of yeasts, mould and other bacterial species

-• Pathogenic bacteria, yeasts and parasites
+Pathogenic bacteria, yeasts and parasites

-• The integrity of the gut lining
+The integrity of the gut lining

-My role is to dig into and interpret these findings in the context of your symptoms, health goals, health history, diet and lifestyle, and help you turn it into a manageable, meaningful action plan.
+My role is to dig into and interpret these findings in the context of your symptoms, health goals, health history, diet and lifestyle, and help you turn information into a manageable, meaningful action plan.

 How do you get a stool test?

-Remember that if you experience changes in bowel movements or pain, your first port of call is always your GP.
-IBS needs to be diagnosed by a doctor and if they feel your gut symptoms require further investigation they will make the necessary referrals.
-Your GP can run some stool tests on the NHS if they suspect a parasitic or bacterial infection.
-These tests will not provide a detailed bacterial analysis described above, but they can help identify parasites and key infections.
+Your GP may also be able to run some stool tests on the NHS if they suspect a parasitic or bacterial infection.
+These tests will not provide the detailed bacterial analysis available through private testing as I’ve described above, but they can help identify parasites and key infections.

 Do you have IBS, bloating or digestives issues and need the tools and support to make improvements to your gut health and digestion?